mohd-akram/item.tf/README.md

 item.tf
 =======

-This is a bottle.py site that lets you search TF2 items and find the ones you want.
+This is a Sanic site that lets you search TF2 items and find the ones you want.
 There are two main ways to search - you can either use regular keyword search or search by classes and item tags (eg. weapon, misc, hat, etc.).
 Once you find an item you want, you can get all kinds of information about it such